Skip to content

 If there is no valid planned-day data or total day weight is zero, confidence falls back to regularity score alone.

-This makes adaptability dominate only when the home historically has meaningful controlled share; otherwise confidence is mostly whole-home regularity.
+This makes adaptability dominate only when the home historically has meaningful managed-device share; otherwise confidence is mostly whole-home regularity.

 A bootstrap confidence interval (5th/95th percentile, 500 iterations) is computed for debug/validation but is not shown in the UI.